Carol Plum-Ucci

 Carol Plum-Ucci (born August 16, 1957 in Atlantic City, New Jersey) is a young adult novelist and essayist.
-Plum-Ucci's most famous work to date is The Body of Christopher Creed, for which she won a Michael L. Printz Award in 2002 and was named a Finalist to the Edgar Allan Poe Award.
-Describing her subjects as "the most common, timeless, and most heart-felt teenagers," Plum-Ucci is widely recognized for her use of the South Jersey shore to set scenes for engaging characters embracing suspense themes.
+Her novel The Body of Christopher Creed won a Michael L. Printz Award in 2002 and was a finalist for the Edgar Allan Poe Award.

 Early life, education, and career

 Plum-Ucci was born to Neil Plum, owner of Plum Funeral Homes and a funeral home singer, and teacher Ellen Ingersoll Plum.
-As Plum-Ucci grew up she knew she wanted to write books.
-The Body of Christopher Creed was her "cloud song."

-Plum-Ucci grew up on the barrier island of Brigantine, New Jersey, where she attended the public schools until the age of thirteen.
-She then went to Atlantic City Friends’ School, where her grandmother, Neva Ingersoll, taught advanced high school mathematics.
-She graduated from Holy Spirit High School in 1975.
-Her father, Neil Plum, and her paternal grandmother, Ads Plum, partnered in the funeral business, owning Plum Funeral Homes in Brigantine, Atlantic City, and Ventnor.
-Plum-Ucci largely attributes her writer's imagination to lying awake at night, above the Brigantine funeral parlor, listening to the sounds downstairs.
+Plum-Ucci grew up on the barrier island of Brigantine, New Jersey, where she attended public schools until the age of thirteen.
+She then went to Atlantic City Friends' School.
+She graduated from Holy Spirit High School (New Jersey) in 1975.

 She received her bachelor's in communication from Purdue University in 1979.
-She served as feature editor of the Purdue Exponent, a two-year post.
-After Purdue, Plum-Ucci was a freelance writer in the Chicago area for several years.
-She became Assistant to the Producer of the Miss America Pageant in Atlantic City in 1984.
-She later served as Staff Writer and Director of Publications of the Miss America Organization and Miss America Scholarship Foundation, producing up to a dozen publications a year for volunteers and participants.
-Plum-Ucci retired in 1999, two months after receiving her first advance on royalties from The Body of Christopher Creed from Harcourt—the first novel she sold.
+She was feature editor of the Purdue Exponent, and then a freelance writer in the Chicago area for several years.
+She worked for the Miss America Pageant in Atlantic City in 1984, and later for the Miss America Organization and Miss America Scholarship Foundation.

 She has been a resident of Absecon, New Jersey.